 Building capacity through partnerships

-PIP provides the opportunity to bring together University colleagues with a wide range of Third Sector partners to form new collaborative partnerships.
-Through PIP, University staff and their Third Sector partners work together, combining their personal, professional or research expertise, to create new mutually beneficial projects that build capacity and encourage positive social change.
+PIP provides the opportunity to bring together University colleagues with a wide range of Third Sector partners to form new partnerships, designed to bring mutual benefit.
+Through PIP, University staff and their Third Sector partners work together, combining their personal, professional or research expertise, to create new collaborative projects that build capacity and encourage positive social change.
 Partnerships are formed through the programme based on the objectives developed by both partners with our support through the PIP induction workshops.
 This could be on the basis of similar professional interests, project ideas or personal and organisational development needs.
 Ultimately, it’s about the creation of new partnerships that generate organisational and personal development opportunities for everyone involved!